 Health Services recognizes the care and love that parents give to their children.
 We appreciate all that you do as parents and thank you for allowing us to care for your child while in school.

 Marana Unified School District offers additional support services to promote a safe and accessible learning environment for all students.

 Many children have medical or chronic health conditions.
 Total enrollment in MUSD is approximately 13,000 students.
-Fifty three percent of enrolled students have a medical or chronic health condition.
+Over 50% of enrolled students have a medical or chronic health condition.
 Health Services provide daily medical care and/or monitoring for students with health conditions.
 Medical and health conditions may include:

 - Allergies with anaphylaxis

 - Emergency care for students who become sick or injured while attending school

 Nurses, Facilitators, and Health Assistants work together to

 - Provide Individual Health Plans and staff training for specific health conditions